zzybluebell/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-   **Note:** No member details will be shown when an invalid member id is entered.
+   :information_source:**Note:** No member details will be shown when an invalid member id is entered.
 </div>

 ### 11. Editing a member : `edit -mem/`